-System > System Settings
+System > System Settings > System Information.

-This section explains how to assign a name, location, and contact information for the switch.
+This section explains how to assign a description, location, and contact information for the switch.
 This information helps in identifying each specific switch among other switches in the same local area network.
 Entering this information is optional.

-- 1. Log into your switch management page (see "Access your switch management page" on page 5). - 2.
-Click on System, and click on System Management. - 3.
-Review the settings.
-When you have completed making changes, click Apply to save the settings. - 94.
-System Name Specifies the Switch model.
-You cannot change this parameter. - 95.
-System Object ID Indicates the unique SNMP MIB object identifier that identifies the switch model.
-You cannot change this parameter. - 96.
-System Description Specifies a name for the switch, the name is optional and may contain up to 255 characters. - 97.
-System Location Specifies the location of the switch.
-The location is optional and may contain up to 255 characters. - 98.
-System Contact Specifies the name of the network administrator responsible for managing the switch.
-This contact name is optional and may contain up to 255 characters.
+Log into your switch management page (see "Access your switch management page" on page 9).

+2. Click on System, click System Settings, and click on System Information.

+3. Review the settings.
+When you have completed making changes, click Apply at the top right to save the configuration settings.

+- System Name Specifies a name for the switch which is the model number and cannot be modified. - System Description Specifies the identifying description for the switch.
+The setting is optional. - System Location Specifies the location of the switch.
+The setting is optional. - System Contact Specifies the name of the network administrator responsible for managing the switch.
+The setting is optional.

+System Information IP Settings ARP Settings

-System Name TEG-3102WS
+System Name TL2-F7120

-System Description TRENDnet TEG-3102WS
+System Description TRENDnet TL2-F7120

 System Location Default Location

 System Contact Default Contact

-4. Click Apply.

-Note: Clicking Apply will save all configuration changes to the NV-RAM to ensure that if the switch is rebooted or power cycled, the configuration changes will still be applied.

-L3 Feature
+C Re eset 🗸 Apply

-IPv4 Interface
+Set your IPv4 settings

-System > System Settings > IP Settings
+System > System Settings > IP Settings > IPv4 Management

-This section allows you to change your switch IPv4 address settings and additionally create and assign the aforementioned address to VLANs.
+This section allows you to change your switch IPv4 address settings.
 Typically, the IP address settings should be changed to match your existing network subnet in order to access the switch management page on your network.

-Default Switch IPv4 Address: 192.168.10.200 Default Switch IPv4 Subnet Mask: 255.255.255.0
+Default Switch IPv4 Address: 192.168.10.200

+Default Switch IPv4 Subnet Mask: 255.255.255.0

-- 1. Log into your switch management page (see "Access your switch management page" on page 5). - 2.
-Click on System, System Settings, and then IP Settings. - 4.
-To change the IPv4 IP address associated with a specific VLAN, select the VLAN ID from the drop down menu under ${\bf VLAN}$.
+- 1. Log into your switch management page (see "Access your switch management page" on page 9). - 2.
+Click on System, click System Settings, click IP Settings, and click on IPv4 Management.